 Be aware that these symptoms could be due to conditions other than breast cancer, so it’s best to see a doctor right away.
 A woman must see a doctor immediately if they have any of these symptoms, even if a mammogram is negative.

-Northwell Health takes a comprehensive approach to treating breast cancer at the dedicated Breast Cancer Center, a part of Northwell Health Cancer Institute, which has achieved accreditation by the National Accreditation Program for Breast Centers (NAPBC).
-The multidisciplinary team of specialists has unparalleled experience diagnosing and treating a high volume of breast cancers at one of the largest cancer programs in the New York metro area that offers specialized therapies available at only a few cancer centers in the nation.
+Northwell Health takes a comprehensive approach to treating breast cancer at the dedicated Breast Cancer Center, a part of the Northwell Health Cancer Institute, which has achieved accreditation by the National Accreditation Program for Breast Centers (NAPBC).
+The multidisciplinary team of specialists has unparalleled experience diagnosing and treating a high volume of breast cancers at one of the largest cancer programs in the New York metro area.
+It offers specialized therapies available at only a few cancer centers in the nation.

 One of the most progressive breast cancer centers in the country, available treatments and services include:

 - Complete breast cancer screening, diagnostic imaging, diagnosis, treatment, follow-up and assessment of cancer risks at one convenient location

 - An emerging technology in breast cancer screenings is 3D mammography (digital breast tomosynthesis), which is used on a case sensitive basis